-The increase from 2019 to 2021 is due to putting aside reserves for future debt costs of the new Wastewater Treatment Plant that are anticipated to be used in 2024 to in part finance the project.
+The increase from 2019 to 2021 is to pay the future debt costs of the new Wastewater Treatment Plant.
 Permanent financing for this new plant will be through the Kansas Division of Health and Environment loan program.
-Staff is projecting the public utility fund will meet the 16% of expenditures reserve goal for years 2023-2027.
+Staff are projecting the public utility fund will meet the 16% of expenditures reserve goal for years 2024-2028.